Fertility Acupuncture Melbourne

 We think this is the best approach for you and your family, and we are always open to incorporating other therapies you may want to try.

-When you meet with one of our acupuncturists for fertility reasons, we assess your health from all angles.
+When you meet with one of our acupuncturists for fertility reasons, we assess your general health from all angles.
 Just some of the factors we take into account include both male and female reproductive health, diet, lifestyle, and emotional and environmental factors.

 As with all medicine (IVF included!), we can never guarantee or make promises as to your outcomes, which of course is mostly up to nature.